 Note: You will receive the final rotation schedule at check-in.
 Schedules vary based on camp attendance.

 - What do we need to bring to Adventure Camp?

-Bring: Tent (if not requested); sleeping bag, sheets, or blanket and pillow; cot or air mattress (if not requested on registration form); toiletries (e.g., shampoo, toothbrush, deodorant); water bottle; towel and wash cloth; sunscreen; insect repellent; swimsuit; clothes appropriate for weather; rain gear, extra clothes; Scout uniform (determined by pack); closed toed shoes (tennis shoes) and extra pair; flashlight with fresh batteries; personal medication; first aid kit, one per registered group; BSA Annual Health and Medical Form, Part A & B; required for every participant; Small trash bags for restrooms; 55 gallon trash bags for campsite; Camper Release Form, for Scouts whose parents are not attending camp.
-All items should be marked with name and unit number.
+Bring: Tent; sleeping bag, sheets, or blanket and pillow; cot or air mattress; toiletries (e.g., shampoo, toothbrush, deodorant); water bottle; towel and washcloth; sunscreen; insect repellent; swimsuit; clothes appropriate for weather; rain gear, extra clothes; Scout uniform (determined by pack); closed toed shoes (tennis shoes) and extra pair; flashlight with fresh batteries; personal medication; first aid kit, one per registered group; BSA Annual Health and Medical Form, Part A & B; required for every participant; Small trash bags for restrooms; 55-gallon trash bags for campsite; Camper Release Form, for Scouts whose parents are not attending camp.
+All items should be marked with the name and unit number.